Azure/azure-functions-openapi-extension/docs/integrate-with-apim.md

-# Integrating Open API-enabled Azure Functions with Azure API Management #
+# Integrating OpenAPI-enabled Azure Functions with Azure API Management #

 [Azure API Management][az apim] provides HTTP API consumers with a consistent way of using API gateway features for back-end API services.
 You can integrate your Azure Function app with Azure API Management by [directly importing the Function app][az apim azfunc import].
-But you can also make use of this Open API extension so that everything will be set up at one go.
+But you can also make use of this OpenAPI extension so that everything will be set up at one go.

 ## Prerequisites ##